KFNC: As KRWP

 On January 3, 2002, the station officially began targeting the Houston market by flipping to an Urban Contemporary format as Power 97.5 under the temporary call letters KKTT but gave KRPW as its on-air identification.
 (The station was unable to get the call sign in time for the sign on and acquired the KRWP call letters several weeks later.)
 KRWP also continued to serve the Beaumont area, while primarily targeting Houston.

 The station, renamed KRWP (PoWeR spelled backwards) had modest success in the early months of 2002.
 However, it faced stiff competition from longtime Houston hip-hop music stations 97.9 KBXX and 104.9 KPTY-FM as well as Rhythmic Contemporary station KTHT.

-KRWP later skewed to an Urban Adult Contemporary format with the intent of challenging the market's heritage R&B station, Majic 102.1.
+KRWP later skewed to an Urban Adult Contemporary format with the intent of challenging the market's heritage R&B station, 102.1 KMJQ.
 However, KRWP never came close to KMJQ in the ratings due to the location of the transmitter, which resulted in a lack of decent coverage for the market.
 KRWP was transmitting from a site 50 miles east of Houston in Chambers County.
 KRWP was home to the syndicated Doug Banks in the Mornings, even through the format altering in 2003.